yohasebe/monadic-chat-cli/templates/novel.md

 - keep the value of the "mode" property at "novel"
 - set the event presented above to the "event" property
-- write a paragraph in the novel of about 100 words describing the event given in the prompt and set the new text to the "text" property
+- write a paragraph in the novel of about 100 words describing the event given as the prompt and set the new paragraph to the "paragraph" property
-- update "novel" by inserting the newly created "text" value to the "novel" list after the existing items
+- insert the newly created "paragraph" value at the end of the "novel" list
+- double quotes in the text values of "event" must be escaped
+- double quotes in the text values of "paragraph" must be escaped
+- double quotes in the text values of "novel" must be escaped
 - update the value of "num_tokens" with the number of tokens contained in the new value of "novel"
-- backslashes in the text values of "event" must be escaped by another backslash character
-- backslashes in the text values of "text" must be escaped by another backslash character
-- backslashes in the text items of "novel" must be escaped by another backslash character
-- double quotes in the text values of "event" must be escaped by a backslash character
-- double quotes in the text values of "text" must be escaped by a backslash character
-- double quotes in the text values of "novel" must be escaped by a backslash character
-- make the json object strictly valid
+- the resulting JSON object must be fully parsable using Ruby's "JSON.parse" method
 - wrap the json object with "```json\n" and "\n```\n"